Dksie09/awesome-appwrite/README.md

 - **Taskwrite** -Taskwrite is a demo web app built with React JS and Appwrite backend for Hacktoberfest 2021, that demonstrates how to create a To-Do list, that lets users add, edit, and delete tasks.
 It demonstrates the use of Google OAuth and Database Management.
 [Source Code](https://github.com/muKaustav/Taskwrite-Appwrite-Hacktoberfest-2021)

 - **Jobwrite** - Jobwrite is a React JS app that lets users find jobs that best match their GitHub profile.
 It uses NLP technique to analyse and match users with job openings, scrapped from the internet.
-Loaded with features like GitHub OAuth, filter jobs and feedback options all possible with Appwrite [Source Code](https://github.com/Dksie09/JobwriteYT) [Blog post](https://duckshie.notion.site/Building-Jobwrite-A-Smart-Job-Search-Platform-using-React-and-Appwrite-21f98b37c7054af3917df6ef1ff1c522?pvs=4) [Video tutorial](https://youtu.be/9z_Rz-13Hm0)
+Loaded with features like GitHub OAuth, filter jobs and feedback options all possible with Appwrite.
+[Source Code](https://github.com/Dksie09/JobwriteYT) [Blog post](https://duckshie.notion.site/Building-Jobwrite-A-Smart-Job-Search-Platform-using-React-and-Appwrite-21f98b37c7054af3917df6ef1ff1c522?pvs=4) [Video tutorial](https://youtu.be/9z_Rz-13Hm0)

 * **OAuth Provider Tester** - A Simple Appwrite OAuth Tester App built to make new oauth provider testing easy.
 [Source Code](https://github.com/AmreshSinha/OAuth-Tester-Appwrite)